lfir/latin-square-validator/README.md

 Line 0: Number of cases to process.

 Lines 1-n: Each line has one Latin square.
-First integer is the square's dimension and the rest are the cell values (one int for each cell), from left to right and top to bottom.
+First integer is the square's dimension and the rest are the cell values (one for each cell), from left to right and top to bottom, separated by a single whitespace.

 ### Usage
 1. Download project.